 |★ Bonds, Fx, ETF, Stocks, Commodities|

 Trusting the broker you are using is critical.
-You need to be sure that the broker is reputable, efficiently run and well regulated.
-To be able to assess the quality of a broker we have chosen to use two sources of ratings, because some brokers may be unfairly discriminated against on one rating website, and have great reviews on another website.
-We have chosen what we believe to be the best to sources for impartial customer ratings.
-Firstly we use Trustpilot, it is a well established independent website where customers can rate brokers.
-Secondly, we use ForexPeaceArmy (FPA) which is a very well run community-driven rating site focused on fairness.
+You need to be sure that the broker is reputable, efficiently run, and well regulated.
+To be able to assess the quality of a broker, we have chosen to use two sources of ratings, because some brokers may be unfairly discriminated against on one rating website, and have great reviews on another website.
+We have chosen what we believe to be the best for sources for impartial customer ratings.
+Firstly we use Trustpilot; it is a well established independent website where customers can rate brokers.
+Secondly, we use ForexPeaceArmy (FPA), which is a very well run community-driven rating site focused on fairness.
 One of the issues with review sites is that sometimes unhappy customers form the majority of reviews as they are an outlet for complaints, the happy customers feel no need to review the service as they are content.